medbioinf/pia/README.md

 ## Problems, Bugs and Issues

-If you have any problems with PIA or find bugs and other issues, please use the issue tracker of github (https://github.com/mpc-bioinformatics/pia/issues).
+If you have any problems with PIA or find bugs and other issues, please use the issue tracker of GitHub (https://github.com/mpc-bioinformatics/pia/issues).

 ## Citation and Publication